Safeguarding Statement PDF

 - School gates are locked during the school day from 9am until 3pm daily to protect our children.

-- All visitors are required sign in, present identification and read our school safeguarding procedures; these are clearly displayed in the entrance.
+- All visitors are required to sign in, present identification and read our school safeguarding procedures; these are clearly displayed in the entrance.

 - All supply staff and student teachers must provide a current DBS certificate and photographic ID to enable staff to verify their identify.

-Age appropriate computer games can be fun for your child and can provide learning in the home.
+Age-appropriate computer games can be fun for your child and can provide learning in the home.
 Please remember that not all games are suitable for junior school children and note games have age ratings for a reason.
 Ignoring ratings can subject your child to images that emotionally they are not ready for.
 We are increasingly aware that some children either play on or watch adults playing on games with age 18 ratings.

 As parents you can take control if what games as a family is the best way to understand and enjoy them together.

 The stories, worlds and characters in video games offer playful ways to engage with a wide range of subjects and fuels creativity, interests and imagination.

 The askaboutgames.com website provides further information about video games ratings and offers real family stories and suggestions on how video games can be a creative and collaborative experience for all the family.

 We also recommend that all parents visit the CEOP Think U Know website for more information on keeping your child safe online www.thinkuknow.co.uk

 A link is available on the school website under the Safeguarding ‘tab’ to all the sites shared in this newsletter.

 The Government have produced the following document to offer advice to parents about cyberbullying and keeping children safe.
 Follow the link below if you need more advice: